AKNG97/Network-structure-of-hematopoietic-cancers/README.md

 ## Similarity between mutual information and Spearman networks.

-The input for this was the top 10,000,000 interactions of each network.
+The input for this was the top 10,000,000 interactions of each network. `tu linea de codigo`

 ## Analysis of the inter/intra-chromosomal regulation